25 Years Ago: Garth Brooks Hits No. 1 With ‘Shameless’

-Twenty-four years ago today (Nov.
-16), Garth Brooks earned his seventh No. 1 single with the tune “Shameless,” from his Ropin’ the Wind album.
+Twenty-five years ago today (Nov.
+16, 1991), Garth Brooks earned his seventh No. 1 single with the tune “Shameless,” from his Ropin’ the Wind album.

-The song was written and originally recorded by Billy Joel, for his 1989 Storm Front album.
+“Shameless” was written and originally recorded by Billy Joel, for his 1989 album Storm Front.
 Joel’s version landed in the Top 40 on the pop charts, but it was Brooks’ version that took the song all the way to No. 1 on the country charts in 1991.

-Ropin’ the Wind went on to sell more than 14 million albums, becoming one of the most successful records of Brooks’ career.
+Ropin’ the Wind has gone on to sell more than 14 million albums, becoming one of the most successful records of Brooks’ career.

 See Garth Brooks + More Country Stars Then and Now

 How Well Do You REALLY Know Garth Brooks?